nikhil1699/Movie-API/README.md

 # Movie-API
-Searches for movies in omdbapi.com
+Searches for movies using omdbapi